AtanasovAtanas/interactive-content/EN/01-Exam/01-Bonus-Scoring-System.md

 Create a program that calculates **bonus points** for each **student**, for a certain course.

-On the first line, you are going to receive t**he count of the students** for this course.
+On the first line, you are going to receive **the count of the students** for this course.

 **In the second line**, you will receive **the count of the lectures** in the course.